gallowaylabs/streamdeck-tomato-timer/README.md

 # Features

 - Configurable work, short and long break durations
-- 4 different alarm clock sounds
+- Use one of 3 built-in alarm clock sounds or select an mp3 of your own
 - 7 color palette swap themes
 - cross-platform (macOS, Windows)